The Ultimate Guide to OTT Technology for Professional Broadcasters in 2024

 OTT media distribution is made possible by content delivery networks.

-A content delivery network (CDN) is exactly what it sounds like: a network of servers that delivers content.
+A content delivery network (CDN) is exactly what it sounds like a network of servers that delivers content.
 Most online video platforms partner with professional CDNs, so this isn’t typically the main concern for broadcasters.
-To release content over an OTT, you need a content delivery network moving that content to your end viewers.
+To release content over an OTT, you need a content delivery network to move that content to your end viewers.

 You’ll want to ensure that your chosen video hosting platform uses a CDN with servers stationed around the globe.
 This will help maintain the quality of your stream for viewers in every corner of the globe.
 It will also help avoid lagging and buffering.